Breus/json-masker/README.md

 ## Usage examples

-`JsonMasker` instance can be created using of of the following factory methods:
+`JsonMasker` instance can be created using any of the following factory methods:
 ```java
 // block-mode, default config
 var jsonMasker = JsonMasker.getMasker(Set.of("email", "iban"));